null Skip to main content

 Chasen

-A Kyoto tradition of hand-shaped ceramics, with bowls made specifically for matcha and the tea ceremony.
+A Kyoto tradition of hand-shaped ceramics, with bowls made specifically for the tea ceremony.

 Chawan